OrthogonalDesign/DDD_Introduction/PITCHME.md

 but I do need it, and it even used more often than other feature related functions.

 But do you see the problem now?

+* Because we use DateTime to represent YearMonth which is not exactly same thing which bring some I called technical requirement (instead of business code) which is not actually necessary.

 ---
 ### What is DDD